2022-cs4301/compiler/README.md

 Jeff Caldwell
 Kangmin Kim

 # Lecture references
 ## First look at project
 Week 9, October 20, 50:00

 # Notes

+_We have the benefit of being in very different time zones!
+One of us can be working on the project at almost all times this weekend._

-_Check lecture from November 3, 2022 — Dr Motl talks about the need to patch something that's not in the pseudocode._
+_Check the lecture from November 3, 2022 — Dr. Motl talks about the need to patch something that's not in the pseudocode._

 Page 9 of `Overall Compiler Structure` near the code block: